Mildzz/AbedaBot/README.md

 # AbedaBot - Discord.js v13.2.0
-AbedaBot is a bot that allows you to fully customize and bring a spark of color to your server.
-With per server settings for every command available, you'll be able to customize your servers however you'd like.
+AbedaBot is a Discord bot that allows users to easily customize the look and feel of their servers.

 # Instruction
 1. Install [Node.js](https://nodejs.org/en/).